Meghap1/Meghap1/README.md

-# 👋 Hi, I'm Megha
+# 👋 Hi, I'm Megha, a self thaught data Analyst and SQL enthusiastist from India

 💻 **Data Analyst** | SQL | Python | Tableau

+About me in 30 sec
+ * Biomedical Enginnering Backgroung + 3 years of Professional experiance
+ * Transition to Data Analystics in 2023
+ * Learn working with numbers and working with new skills.
-I love transforming raw data into business insights through analytics, visualization, and automation.
+ * I love transforming raw data into business insights through analytics, visualization, and automation.

 ---